slokasudhin/pyclass/README.md

-# pyclass
-Python examples for pyclass.
+These are examples from the python class.